control-toolbox/MedicalResonanceImaging.jl/docs/src/saturation.md

 nothing # hide
 ```

-Then, we plot the solution thanks to `Plots.jl`.
+Then, we plot the solution thanks to Plots.

 ```@example main
 using Plots